carpentries-incubator/python-interactive-data-visualizations/episodes/02-data-wrangling.md

 ~~~
 {: .language-python}

+Take a moment to compare this dataframe to the one we started with.
+What are some advantages to having the data in this format?

+> ## Tidy Data
+> The term "tidy data" may be most popular in the R ecosystem (the "tidyverse" is a collection of R packages designed around the tidy data philosophy), but it is applicable to all tabular datasets, not matter what programming language you are using to wrangle your data.
+> You can ready more about the tidy data philosophy in Hadley Wickham's 2014 paper, "Tidy Data", available [here](https://vita.had.co.nz/papers/tidy-data.pdf).
+>
+> Tidy data follows 3 rules:
+> 1. Each variable forms a column
+> 2. Each observation forms a row
+> 3. Each type of observational unit forms a table
+>
+> Wickham later refined and revised the tidy data philosophy, and published it in the 12th chapter of his open access textbook "R for Data Science" - available [here](https://r4ds.had.co.nz/tidy-data.html).
+>
+> The revised rules are:
+> 1. Each variable must have its own column
+> 2. Each observation must have its own row
+> 3. Each value must have its own cell
+{: .callout}

 ## Saving the final dataframe

 Now that all of our columns contain the appropriate information, in a tidy/long format, it's time to save our dataframe back to a CSV file.
 But first, we're going to re-order our columns (and remove the now extra `variable` column) and sort the rows.